OBDS-Training/OBDS_Precourse_Setup/atom_installation_instructions.md

 ## Launching Atom and getting started

-- Once installed you should be able to open Atom like you would any other normal software on your computer (From the `Applications` folder for Mac, from the `Start menu` for Windows )
+Once installed you should be able to open Atom like you would any other normal software on your computer (From the `Applications` folder for Mac, from the `Start menu` for Windows).
-- See Atom documentation for [getting started](https://flight-manual.atom.io/getting-started/sections/atom-basics/): This has a brief guide on [Changing the theme](https://flight-manual.atom.io/getting-started/sections/atom-basics/#changing-the-theme) settings to make the Atom window look pretty.
+See Atom documentation for [getting started](https://flight-manual.atom.io/getting-started/sections/atom-basics/).
+This has a brief guide on [Changing the theme](https://flight-manual.atom.io/getting-started/sections/atom-basics/#changing-the-theme) settings to make the Atom window look pretty.
 Don't worry too much about this, but one thing we do want to set is the 'soft tab' option and 'tab length':
     1) Open Atom
     2) Get to the settings pane.
 It might immediately open as a tab in the editor window when you launch Atom, but if not you can open it by navigating the Atom menu to either `File/Settings` if you are using Windows or `Atom/Preferences` if you are using Mac.